Chengpu0707/VarianceArithmetic/README.md

 # Fuction Description and Related files

+The Jupiter files in ./IpyNb folder shows that difference implmentation of variance arithmetic has identical results.

+./Python/testCompare.py also compares selected files from the Output folders from difference implmentation directly to show no difference in the results.

 ## Bounded Momentum

-Calculation of bounded momentum for Normal and Uniform distributions:
+Calculation of bounded momentum for Normal and Uniform distributions in _ Sub Section Bounding Asymptote _:
  * Cpp/momentum.h
  * Java/Types/Momentum.java: calculate uncertainty as well.
  * Python/Momentum.py